jwbay/gulp-sync-json/README.md

 files instead of changing them on the filesystem.
 Key mismatches are treated as errors, and all errors, including invalid/unsupported JSON, are supressed and collected instead of being emitted onto the stream as they occur.
-If the audit finds anything it emits a single error event at the end with each error message listed.
+If the audit finds anything it will log everything out at the end then emit one error onto the stream.
 Especially valuable as part of a CI/build server step
 * `spaces` - Default `4`.
 How many spaces to use when formatting JSON.
 Passed directly to JSON.stringify